What is biofeedback?

 - You can either use the MBC’s devices or log your progress with the Muse app on your own device (iOS/Android).

 Unyte teaches specific breathing, mindfulness and relaxation techniques proven to increase awareness of your nervous system state and help you learn to directly influence your heart rate.

 What are biofeedback’s benefits?

 Biofeedback can help you grow awareness of the connection between your body and your mind.
 By growing this awareness, you can learn to manage various stress related issues and learn how to:

 - Improve your coping mechanisms

 Where is it Located?

-You do not need to schedule an appointment in advance.
-Simply check in with the front desk and they’ll help set you up to use the equipment.
+No, simply call us at 352-392-1575 to reserve the room.
+When you check in at the front desk, we will help you set up and use the equipment.
 You can request headphones at the front desk (or use your own).